By Rick Steves

 • Answers to frequently asked rail-pass questions

-Buy Estonia Eurail Pass (available for sale later in 2022)
+Buy Estonia Eurail Pass (currently unavailable)

-Buy Latvia Eurail Pass (available for sale later in 2022)
+Buy Latvia Eurail Pass (currently unavailable)

 Do I need to make seat reservations on trains in the Baltics?

 Seat reservations are not required — nor even possible on most trains here.
 You can hop on trains in this region with just your rail pass in hand.

 What's the best way reach the Baltics from elsewhere in Europe?